 - Auto ISO range: 100-3200 – now this setting is particularly useful when shooting in “Auto ISO” mode.
 I am not comfortable with noise above ISO 3200 on the 7D Mark II, so I keep the maximum range limited to ISO 3200.
 In some situations, I might push my maximum limit to 6400.

 - Min. shutter spd.: Auto – with the “Auto” setting, the camera will automatically adjust the shutter speed of the camera to the reciprocal rule appropriate for its APS-C sensor.
 For steady hands and good posture, this might be sufficient.
 However, if you have shaky hands, then the default “Auto” setting might not do justice to keep you away from camera shake.
-If you notice blur in your images, you can move the slider under “Auto” to the right towards “Faster” with the top dial, which will double the shutter speed value.
-For example, if at 35mm focal length you are getting 1/50 shutter speed, moving to Auto(1) will double the shutter speed to 1/100.
+If you notice blur in your images, you can move the slider under “Auto” to the right towards “Faster” with the top dial, which will use a twice faster shutter speed by default.
+For example, if at 35mm focal length you are getting 1/50 shutter speed, moving to Auto(1) will speed up the shutter speed to 1/100.
 This particular feature was something that Canon was missing when compared to Nikon, so I am really glad that Canon included it in the 7D Mark II.
 Now Canon’s Auto ISO fully matches Nikon’s Auto ISO capabilities!

 - Auto Lighting Optimizer: OFF – ALO settings are only applicable to JPEG images and I usually keep them turned off.